 Created more than 20 years ago, AMICUS is technologically outdated.
 Its maintenance costs continued to increase, and it was clear that it no longer served its purpose adequately.
 Neither AMICUS nor the National Union Catalogue had kept pace with new web- and mobile-friendly functions, nor did they offer user-customization options or links to social media.
 Following an in-depth analysis and consultations with key stakeholders in the Canadian library community, LAC concluded that it would be less costly to acquire these new services than to build and maintain an in-house system.

 2. How much is LAC paying for this new OCLC system?

 The total cost of initial and mandatory services for the first five years, including applicable taxes, is $4.47 million.
 For more information, see buyandsell.gc.ca website.

-This system will be less costly for LAC over time than the current outdated one.
+This system will be less costly for LAC over time than AMICUS has been.
 In addition, users will have access to state-of-the-art services.

 3. Why did LAC choose to work with OCLC?

 Through an Advance Contract Award Notice (ACAN) procurement process managed by Public Services and Procurement Canada, OCLC was determined to be the only organization that could meet LAC's requirements.

 OCLC is an international non-profit co-operative.
 It is dedicated to the goal of furthering access to the world's information resources.
 OCLC provides services to libraries in 170 countries.
 Many libraries in Canada are already members.
 OCLC and its member libraries co-operatively produce and maintain WorldCat, the largest online public access catalogue in the world.
 OCLC provides online services in English and French, as well as in many other languages.
 The organization already partners with the national libraries of New Zealand, Australia, Great Britain and the Netherlands.
 OCLC's Canadian office is located in Montréal.